Holiday hazards: 5 tips for outdoor decor

 Avoid overloading electrical outlets with too many decorations or electrical devices, which can spark a fire.
 Outdoor electric lights and decorations should be plugged into circuits protected by ground fault circuit interrupters (GFCIs).
 If circuits are not GFCI-protected, portable outdoor GFCIs can be purchased at most local hardware stores.

 During the holiday season, emergency rooms nationwide are flooded with victims of holiday decor gone wrong.
-During the last two months of 2015, U.S. hospitals treated a whopping 14,000 injuries due to holiday decorating faux paus (according to the latest available data by CPSC).
-To put that into perspective, that’s about 230 injuries per day during the holiday season!
+During the months of November and December, U.S. hospitals treat an average of 230 injuries per day due to decor mishaps.
 Please be safe so this season can stay a jolly one!

 >> At Kentucky Farm Bureau, we’re just as invested in your Old Kentucky Home as you are.
 We protect what’s important to you – from farms and fishing boats to minivans and mobile homes.
 To see a full list of products we insure, click here.